Heyweol/impacts-of-wildfire-california/docs/files.md

 │   │   ├── LayerSwitcher.tsx  # UI component for toggling the visibility of overlay layers
 │   │   ├── Legend.tsx        # UI component for displaying legends of active overlay layers
 │   │   ├── LoadingIndicator.tsx # A UI component that displays a centered loading spinner with a customizable message.
 Used to provide visual feedback when data-intensive layers (like California fire perimeters) are being loaded.
+│   │   ├── FilterSlider.tsx   # A reusable slider component for filtering numeric values (used for fire size filtering) │   │   ├── FireAnalysisSidebar.tsx # A comprehensive UI component for fire data analysis, including filtering, visualization, and statistics
 │   │   └── ...               # Other components
 │   ├── config/
 │   │   ├── mapStyles.ts      # Defines available basemap styles
 │   │   └── overlayLayers.ts  # Defines available overlay layers
+│   ├── contexts/
-│   └── ...                   # Other source files
+│   │   └── FireDataContext.tsx # Context for managing fire perimeter data across components, with filtering and caching │   └── ...                   # Other source files
 ├── .eslintrc.json            # ESLint configuration
 ├── .gitignore                # Files/folders ignored by Git